 do not run, shout, or make loud noises around horses

 remember that some things that we take for granted might seem scary to a horse if he hasn't encountered them before.
-These can be anything from dogs, chickens, and other unfamiliar animals to balls, children's toys, or items blowing in the wind etc.
+These can be anything from dogs, chickens, and other unfamiliar animals to balls, children's toys, or items blowing in the wind, etc.

 pay attention to where your horse puts his feet.
 He might accidentally step on your foot and not even realize.
 You should ALWAYS wear strong, sturdy footwear at the barn and never approach a horse in sandals, flip-flops, or bare feet.

-avoid being around the rear of a horse unless you are working on him i.e. grooming, picking out feet, applying a tail bandage, etc. If you have to be behind a horse use caution and keep one hand on him at all times.
+avoid being around the rear of a horse unless you are working on him i.e. grooming, picking out his feet, applying a tail bandage, etc. If you have to be behind a horse use caution and keep one hand on him at all times.
 If he moves quickly you will not only see this movement but also feel it and be able to act accordingly.

-always have BOTH feet on the ground at all times (sometime this rule may have to be broken if you are braiding the mane of a tall horse, more about that later).
-Do not sit or kneel on the ground near a horse as that would make it too difficult to get out of harms way should the need arise.
+have BOTH feet on the ground at all times (sometime this rule may have to be broken if you are braiding the mane of a tall horse, more about that later).
+Do not sit or kneel on the ground near a horse as that would make it too difficult to get out of harm's way should the need arise.

 do not take food into a field full of horses even if you have a horse who is difficult to catch.
-If you are surrounded by a group of horses all trying get to the food you are in a very dangerous position.
+If you are surrounded by a group of horses all trying to get to the food you are in a very dangerous position.

 How to Catch a Horse

-Some horses are easier to catch than others and some are almost impossible.
-For the purpose of this explanation we will assume that the horse is reasonably easy to catch.
+Some horses are easier to catch than others and some are almost impossible to catch.
+For the purpose of this explanation, we will assume that the horse is reasonably easy to catch.
 (We will cover in a later blog series how to retrain a horse that is difficult to catch).
 One way to avoid ending up with a horse that is difficult to catch is to ensure that you catch your horse for reasons other than work.
 Catch him, from time to time, just to groom him or give him a treat and he will be far more likely to come to you in the field.

 Enter the field calmly but with purpose.
 Walk towards your horse's shoulder, rather than his face or hindquarters, and call his name softly.
 Make sure that he has seen you, then walk up and slip the lead rope around his neck.
 Pat him gently on the neck or shoulder.
 With the lead rope still around his neck, carefully put on his halter (see next paragraph).
 Lead him out of the field making sure to avoid any of the other horses that are in there with him.
-If there are horses gathered around the gate area use a stern but quite voice and, if necessary, hand gestures to make them move.
+If there are horses gathered around the gate area use a stern but quiet voice and, if necessary, hand gestures to make them move.
 Do not lead a horse through a group of other horses as this would put you in a dangerous position.
 Open the gate wide enough for both of you to get through safely but not wide enough that any other horses could escape.
 You might want to take someone with you to hold the gate until you feel comfortable doing this alone.

 How to Put on A Halter